Joe Jackson, patriarch of Jackson family, dead at 89

 Joe Jackson, the father of the late pop singer Michael Jackson and the patriarch of the Jackson family, has died, according to a report from TMZ.

 According to one of his sons, Jermaine Jackson, he had been in failing health.
-TMZ reported that, according to unnamed family sources, he died at 3:30 a.m. in Los Angeles.
-According to ET, a family source confirmed the news.
+TMZ reported that, according to unnamed family sources, he died at 3:30 a.m.
+Wednesday in Los Angeles.

 Born in Fountain Hill, Arkansas, in 1928, Joseph Walter Jackson was the oldest of five children.
 His parents split when he was 12 and he moved with his father to Oakland, California.
 His mother moved to Indiana.